We offer a range of essential medical services, testing, and procedures exclusively for students.

 Emergencies

-• Feeling sad nearly every day for 2 weeks or longer
+• Feeling sad or down nearly every day for two weeks or more

 • Thoughts of death or suicide

-The exact cause of depression is not known.
-It is known that chemical imbalances in the brain, along with genetic and life influences can be responsible for your moods.
+The exact cause of depression is not fully understood.
+However, it's believed that chemical imbalances in the brain, along with genetic factors and life experiences, can significantly affect mood.

-If you are experiencing any of these symptoms --DON'T WAIT.
-Make an appointment with a Nurse Practitioner or Mental Health Therapist at Student Health Services today.
+If you are experiencing any of these symptoms, don't wait.
+Schedule an appointment with a Psychiatric Nurse Practitioner or Mental Health Therapist at Student Health Services today.

 Eating Disorders